hazlamahedich/SprintSense/docs/front-end-spec.md

     H -- Invalid data --> G;
 ```

-#### Edge Cases & Error Handling:
+#### Edge Cases & Error Handling

 * User enters an email that is already registered.
 * User enters a password that does not meet security requirements.
 * User enters a team name that is already taken.

 ---